DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/PipingEngineer/PE-Pipes-Structures-Tables.md

 ---

-# Pipes and Structures Tables
+# Pipe and Structure Data Tables

 Piping Engineer provides comprehensive table interfaces for managing pipes and structures with efficient data management and bulk operations capabilities.

 ## Overview

-Pipes and structures tables allow you to:
+Pipe and structure data tables allow you to:

 - Manage the pipes and structures data through comprehensive independent table interfaces
 - Perform bulk operations on multiple elements